eungobs/alx-low_level_programming/0x1E-search_algorithms/README.md

 Upon completion of this project, you are expected to comprehend the following concepts without the aid of external resources:
 - What is a search algorithm
 - Understanding of linear search and binary search
-- Determining the best search algorithm based on specific needs
+- Determining the best search algorithm based on specific

-## Copyright - Plagiarism
-To meet the learning objectives, solutions must be developed independently, ensuring originality.
-Avoiding plagiarism is mandatory.
-No project content should be published.

 ## Requirements
 - Allowed editors: vi, vim, emacs
 - Compilation on Ubuntu 20.04 LTS using gcc with specified options